thomato/mac-development-playbook/README.md

 ansible-playbook main.yml --ask-become-pass
 ```

+## What is installed?
+This playbook installs:
+- git
+- iTerm 2

+This playbook configures:

+*Git*
+Sets the default branch to 'main' and sets your user's name and e-mail (according to the values in `git_name` and `git_email`).

 ## Known problems
 When some applications have been installed manually, brew may complain.
 Either remove the application and install again with brew, or remove the application from `vars/main.yml`.